 If you typed an incorrect password, Windows 7 will request you to type it again and again until it matches the password of the network you are connecting to.
 If everything is OK, Windows 7 will connect to the network you selected using the given security key.
 When the connection is successful, the wireless icon from your taskbar changes as shown below.

-NOTE: this procedure works only if your wireless adapter is enabled.
+NOTE: This procedure works only if your wireless adapter is enabled.
 If it is not enabled, you won't see any wireless networks being available.
 The procedure of enabling the wireless adapter is different for each model of laptop.

-If you are connecting to a wireless network which you do not own, make sure you know the password for it from its administrator.
+If you are connecting to a wireless network that you do not own, make sure you know the password for it from its administrator.
 If you do not know the password of the network, your connection will never work.

 As you can see from this guide, connecting to wireless networks can be done in a few easy steps.
 In case you have issues, check out the articles recommend in the first section of this article.
 For other related articles, check out the stuff we recommend you below.
 You'll find some good tutorials.